-Why Jim Carrey is an Inspiration to Me.
+Why Jim Carrey is an Inspiration

 I recently watched this great video about Jim Carrey and his spirituality, which reminded me that one of my favorite movies of all time is “Ace Ventura”, both of them.
 It has affected me.
 I love being silly.
 I have mucho appreciation for Mr. Carrey!
 I always thought that If I ever made a movie it would be named Grace Ventura.
 Al-ri-high-ty-then!
 Just kidding 😉